 Following his training, Nikolay had many successes and sang roles including Frère Laurent Roméo et Juliette, Don Geronio Il Turco in Italia, Basilio Il Barbiere di Siviglia, Colline La bohème, Alidoro La Cenerentola and Oroveso Norma at houses including Houston Grand Opera, Opera de Paris, Royal Danish Opera, Cologne Opera, Washington Opera, New York City Opera, Bilbao Opera and Liceu Barcelona.

 Jonathan Lemalu, a New Zealand born Samoan, graduated from a Postgraduate Diploma Course in Advanced Performance on the London Royal Schools Opera Course at the Royal College of Music and was awarded the prestigious Tagore Gold Medal.
 He is a joint winner of the 2002 Kathleen Ferrier award and the recipient of the 2002 Royal Philharmonic Society’s Award for Young Artist of the Year.
-He has performed at the Munich, Edinburgh, Ravinia and Tanglewood Festivals and at the BBC Proms.
+He has performed at the Munich, Salzburg, Edinburgh, Ravinia and Tanglewood Festivals and at the BBC Proms.
 He is in great demand from the major opera houses, orchestras and recital venues of the world.
-He released a debut recital disc on EMI with Roger Vignoles to great critical acclaim and which won a Gramophone Debut Disc of the Year award.
-Other recordings include an operatic arias disc with the New Zealand Symphony Orchestra and a disc of English and American songs with Malcolm Martineau.
+Recordings include his debut recital disc on EMI with Roger Vignoles (Gramophone Debut Disc of the Year), an operatic arias disc with the New Zealand Symphony Orchestra and a disc of English and American songs with Malcolm Martineau.

 One of the great singers of his generation Robert Lloyd was born in Essex and educated at Oxford University.
 In 1972 he was appointed Principal Bass at the Royal Opera House, Covent Garden, where he sang an enormous range of repertoire.
 He has also appeared with the major opera houses of the world including The Metropolitan Opera, New York; La Scala, Milan; the Deutsche Oper, Berlin; the Opera National de Paris Bastille; the Netherlands Opera; the Salzburg Festival; the San Francisco Opera; the Bolshoi and the Chicago Lyric Opera.
 His repertoire includes Don Carlo, Parsifal, Die Zauberflöte, Aida, Faust, Romeo et Juliette, Simon Boccanegra, Les Troyens, Turandot, Otello, Fidelio, Pelléas et Mélisande and Benvenuto Cellini, La Fanciulla del West, Don Giovanni, Samson et Dalila, Hamlet and Rigoletto.